tamizhvendan/personal-website/src/blog/marketplace-middleware/ranging-items-in-marketplaces.md

 ; ...
 ```

-<span class="callout">1</span> & <span class="callout">4</span> The namespace `wheel.middleware.core` doesn't exist yet.
+<1> & <4> The namespace `wheel.middleware.core` doesn't exist yet.
 We'll be adding it in a  few minutes.
 This namespace is going to have a function `handle` that takes `oms-message` and performs the required actions in the marketplace.
 Then it returns a collection of events that represent the results of these actions.
 Think of this as a router in a web application.

-<span class="callout">2</span> The rewritten version of the `message-listener` function now takes two parameters, `message-type` and  `oms-event-name`.
+<2> The rewritten version of the `message-listener` function now takes two parameters, `message-type` and  `oms-event-name`.
 These parameters make it generic for processing the different types of messages from OMS.

-<span class="callout">3</span> & <span class="callout">7</span> The `oms` and `processing-failed` functions in the `wheel.middleware.event` namespace is also not added yet, and we'll be adding them in the next step.
+<3> & <7> The `oms` and `processing-failed` functions in the `wheel.middleware.event` namespace is also not added yet, and we'll be adding them in the next step.
 These functions construct an event of type `oms` and `system` with the parameters passed.

-<span class="callout">5</span> We are prepending the `oms-event` with the results from the `handle` functions.
+<5> We are prepending the `oms-event` with the results from the `handle` functions.
 This `oms-event` is the parent event that triggered all the other events

-<span class="callout">6</span> We are writing all the events in the log using the `write-all!` function that we defined earlier.
+<6> We are writing all the events in the log using the `write-all!` function that we defined earlier.

 As we have changed the signature of the `message-listener` function, let's update the `ranging-consumer` state that we defined using it.